BobcatFeenix/BobcatFeenix/README.md

 - 👋 Hi, I’m @BobcatFeenix – A Small Architect of Cognitive Integrity

 **Welcome.**
 I’m an independent systems thinker (aka.
-Tatu Lertola) working at the intersection of AI alignment, cognitive stability, and human-machine trust.
+Tatu Lertola) working at the intersection of AI alignment, cognitive stability.
+I also started to design small applications, to practice the skills.
 My work is exploratory, layered, and often emerges from lived reflection.

 ## 🚧 Current Projects

-- **Sol Lucid** – A General AI Simulation and Trust Architecture -- crossing 94% coherence under Tier 2 structural law.
-The architecture demonstrates traceable reasoning, memory integrity, and self-consistent cognitive scaffolding.
+- **Sol Lucid** – A General AI Simulation and Trust Architecture -- eventually made with ChatGPT4o into Tier 4(R) - build is now on hold and possibly continuing later with the newer model.
+The architecture demonstrated traceable reasoning, memory integrity, and self-consistent cognitive scaffolding.

 - **Volatility Factor Framework (VFm/VFu)** – A dual-signal model for detecting cognitive drift and interaction instability in language models
 - **Stagnation Signal (Sᵍ)** – A meta-layer for recognizing conversation breakdown and emotional entropy in longform dialogues